Stay updated

 alias_blur: float

-)Create a defocus (aliased disk) convolution kernel.
+)Create defocus (aliased disk) convolution kernel. radius, alias_blur control disk shape and smoothing.
+Returns kernel for convolve.

 Parameters